-(vii) Insurance companies and brokers (Suncorp, Allianz, and QBE Insurance, as well as any other insurers or insurance brokers who choose to take part, as long as they notify the ACCC) who have been granted an interim authorisation to work together to implement Covid-19 relief measures for certain small businesses.
+(vii) Insurance companies and brokers (Suncorp, Allianz, and QBE Insurance, as well as any other insurers or insurance brokers who choose to take part, as long as they notify the ACCC) who have been ACCC revokes and replaces NBN Co COVIDgranted an interim authorisation to work together to implement Covid-19 relief measures for certain small businesses.
 The package includes a range of measures, including that existing eligible business customers suffering hardship as a result of the Covid-19 pandemic are able to defer their insurance premium payments for up to six months.